NicoloTartaggia/NicoloTartaggia/README.md

 ## Hi there, nice to meet you 👋

-I'm Nicolò Tartaggia and I'm a back-end software developer.
+I'm Nicolò Tartaggia and I'm a back-end software engineer.

 ### 💻 Experience
 - Currently working at THRON, an Italian-based company that develops a DAM platform to control, manage and distribute digital contents.